 Since you can target when and to whom you’re showing the on-site survey, keep in mind two things when deciding:

-- Qualifying the visitor (is this a random visitor or someone actually considering purchasing?)
+- Qualifying the visitor (is this a random visitor or someone that is considering purchasing?)

 - Asking the right question at the right time (e.g. if you ask someone why they didn’t buy right when they land at the site, there will be lots of friction and confusion, and zero insight gained).

 Ask the right question on the right page.
-Don’t ask anything about buying on the home page.
-Rather, ask that during the checkout funnel.
 Don’t ask, “why are you here today?” during the checkout.
-You get the picture.
+You get the idea.

 Avinash Kaushik once wrote about the “three greatest survey questions ever.”
 The story is that, when asked which analytics tool he’d recommend to a VP on a short time frame, he answered that she should not install an analytics tool.
 Instead, install an on-site survey and ask these three questions: